Jane Austen at Home - A biography. Lucy Worsley book

 Official palace guidebooks, up to a maximum of 3 in a basket, are delivered to a UK address free of charge.
 If any other products, or additional guidebooks, are added to the basket, the delivery charges will apply as shown above.

-*Exceptional delivery charges - We reserve the right to vary the standard shipping charges as shown in the grid above on certain items which are unusually high in weight, volume or value.
-We will contact customers to advise them on what the additional charge will be prior to shipping.
+* Exceptional delivery charges - We reserve the right to vary our standard shipping charges on items which are unusually high in weight, volume or value.
+We will contact customers to advise on any additional charges prior to shipping.

 For more information, please check our delivery information page.